Revision Rhinoplasty for Orlando, FL

 How Much Does Revision Rhinoplasty Cost in the Orlando Area?

-The cost of revision rhinoplasty at our practice near Orlando typically ranges from $10,500 to $13,500 (surgeon fee only and NOT including anesthesia or facility fees).
-The cost depends on several factors, including what type of procedure Dr. Gross performs, the extent of the revision needed, use of possible ear cartilage grafts, or Enduragen acellular dermal grafts.
+The cost of revision rhinoplasty at our practice near Orlando typically varies depending on your unique needs and goals.
+The overall cost is impacted by factors such as the type of procedure Dr. Gross performs, the extent of the revision needed, the use of possible ear cartilage grafts, or Enduragen acellular dermal grafts.
 Your consultation fee includes computer imaging, all follow-up treatments for 1 year, and photographs.
-Dr. Gross is also pleased to offer his patients financing options to help them work revision rhinoplasty into their budgets.

 Proven Techniques, Outstanding Results

-Revision rhinoplasty can fix problems occurring during a primary rhinoplasty such as:
+Revision rhinoplasty can fix both functional (related to breathing) and aesthetic (related to appearance) problems that occurred during a previous surgery, such as:

 • Under-resection (insufficient tissue removed)